jmcgill/formation/README.md

 In an ideal world, this logic would be part of the same package as the AWS Provider, and we would not need this complexity.

-# Contributing

-Contributing is _super easy_.
-For each resource, we need to:

-1. Discover/List all resources of that type
-2. Extract the unique ID (as used by Terraform) and a human readable Name

-See [aws_iam_role.go](https://github.com/jmcgill/formation/blob/master/aws/aws_iam_role.go) for an example of how simple this is!

-To contribute, pick any resource that doesn't yet have an imported in [importers.go](https://github.com/jmcgill/formation/blob/master/aws/importers.go) and submit a Pull Request to implement it.

 # Design Document